 West proceeded to enter the non-FIM sanctioned SuperBike Brasil series last year, collecting a win and two further podiums from the first three races of the season.

-In June, however, West declared on his Facebook page that “You will never see me on another motorcycle again in my life”, claimed that the “FIM have pushed to make me lose my ride with Kawasaki here (in) Brazil”.
+In June, however, West declared on his Facebook page that “You will never see me on another motorcycle again in my life”, and claimed that the “FIM have pushed to make me lose my ride with Kawasaki here (in) Brazil”.

 He nevertheless appeared at the following round in July, on a largely unsponsored bike, with social media posts suggesting West was supporting himself by driving trucks in North America.